Health Transformation – Losing Weight, Getting Fit, And A Personal Journey To Being My Best Self

 Health Transformation Tip #10 – Balance

-One thing I still struggle with is balance.
+One thing I still struggle with is a balance.
 I tend to go a bit crazy when I am interested in something.
 I noticed when I see weight loss success stories or even watched the Biggest Loser, that people just move from one addiction to another.
 So I am trying to allow myself days when I don’t do a hard workout.
 Days off are important too!!!

 I try my best to not guilt myself and make myself feel bad.
 We humans are really bad at this.
 I have guilt issues….must be because I grew up Catholic haha.
 But most of the time when I do a workout, I feel 100000000% better.
 But my body also needs to rest and recuperate.
 Balance will be an ongoing project for me since I tend to be an extreme person!